Friday, February 21, 2025

 1 hour

 This is going to be the most expensive laptop on the list because it has the most powerful GPU so far.
-It isn’t necessarily the most powerful GPU as of 2024, that would be the 4090Ti.
+It isn’t necessarily the most powerful GPU as of 2025, that would be the 4090Ti but being a high wattage GPU is going to get you something close to the best performance you can get out of a laptop for call of duty.

-Size & Performance: Lastly, I want to emphasize that the performance of this particular laptop should be higher than what’s sesen on the benchmarks.
-The benchmarks are run on another model which is a ‘slim’ version of this laptop.
-It’s a bad move to go for high tier GPUs on slim laptops because although the wattages may be the same, due to temperature control, the GPU will try to cool down by reducing the wattage thus reducing performance.
+Lastly, I want to emphasize that the performance of this particular laptop should be higher than what’s seen in the benchmarks.
+The benchmarks were run on a different model, which is a slim version of this laptop.

-Thus if you can find a model say with a Ryzen 7 or Ryzen 9 that’s cheaper but has the same stats all over, GO FOR IT !
+If you find a model with a Ryzen 7 or Ryzen 9 that’s cheaper but has the same specs overall, go for it!

 CPU Bottleneck?

-I wish CPUs made a bigger difference with the game but it doesn’t .
-Also, higher end GPUs don’t seem to take framerates much beyond 130fps.
-It may seem like Activision has put a CAP on framerates regardless of your hardware but the truth is the game is extremely hardawre demanding and laptops can only do so much.
+Higher performance CPUs simply don’t make much difference with call of duty.
+At first, if you check benchmarks, it may seem like Activision has put a CAP on framerates regardless of hardware but the truth is the game is extremely hardawre demanding and laptops can only do so much.
 If you want framerates beyond 130fps you should start looking at desktops.

 Display: FHD